ccarner/COMP90082-RS-2021/backend/README.md

-# There are two different ways to setup frontend
+# There are two different ways to setup the backend system.
+One is by using npm, and the other is by using Docker.
+Though docker is a promising technique for deploying system, most of the public space requires money.
+Therefore, we do not consider this method for deploying the system.

-### 1. Setting up backend without Docker
+### 1. Setting up the backend system

 #### Installing Dependecies
-We first need to install yarn for node.js dependency management Yarn installation instruction can be found here in this [link](https://classic.yarnpkg.com/en/docs/install/)
+First need to install npm for node.js dependency management

 ### `npm install`
-Run the above command to install all the dependencies for frontend app.

 #### Running the app
+There are 2 ways for running the backend system
 ### `node index.js `

 Runs the app in the development mode.<br />